trinodb/trino/presto-docs/src/main/sphinx/admin/web-interface.rst

 =============

 Presto provides a web interface for monitoring and managing queries.
-The web interface is accessible on the Presto coordinator via HTTP, using the HTTP port number specified in the coordinator :ref:`config_properties`.
+The web interface is accessible on the Presto coordinator via HTTP/HTTPS, using the corresponding port number specified in the coordinator :ref:`config_properties`.

 The main page has a list of queries along with information like unique query ID, query text, query state, percentage completed, username and source from which this query originated.